 GANE is about old school cool automatic timepieces.
 As a lover of everything old school, we hope to convey this through the design of GANE Watches.
 Read more about GANE's story on Channel News Asia.

-My name is Raymond and I grew up in Malaysia loving art; playing the guitar, piano and drums; painting and doing photography.
+My name is Raymond and I grew up in Malaysia.
 I started photographing watches in 2018 and it fueled my passion in horology design ever since.
-I feel so grateful and honored to be able to express myself artistically through the launch of GANE Automatic Watches.
-I had the privilege of producing this entire website - every word, photo, drawing and video - and it gave me so much joy in the creative development process.
+As a trained engineer and an artist, I'm honored to be able to express myself through the launch of GANE Automatic Watches.
+The process of combining aesthetics design and engineering gave me plenty of satisfaction in the design and development process.

-My design philosophy is based on timeless aesthetics with vintage cues, unique and intentional design, while making artistic and functional sense.
-True to the Japanese word Hagane (pronounced ‘hah-gah-neh’), my automatic timepieces center around brushed steel metalwork, an area I am both enamoured by and intrigued with.
-I feel that brushing brings out the essence and the perfect look of steel, while keeping it robust against scratches, wear and tear.
-It is the most beautiful method of texturing the steel surface.
+GANE, pronounced 'gain', was taken from the word Hagane which means steel in Japanese.
+Brushed steel metalwork is its central theme, an area I am both enamored by and intrigued with.
+I feel that brushing brings out the essence and the look of steel, while keeping it robust against scratches, wear and tear.

 The other main design language came from my observation of clocks.
 I derived so much inspiration from exploring clock designs, where there is an abundance of culture and history.
 I was blown away by a Japanese clock design that emphasizes minimalism and the use of light to tell the time.
 I am first a watch enthusiast and second, a watch designer.
 I have picked up beautiful, subtle design cues over time and combined them in a package that I hope will bring you as much joy as it does to me.